sphinx-doc/sphinx/doc/ext/autosummary.rst

      directory.
 If no argument is given, output is placed in the same directory as the file that contains the directive.

-   * If you don't want the :dir:`autosummary` to show function signatures in the listing, include the ``nosignatures`` option::
+   * If you don't want the :rst:dir:`autosummary` to show function signatures in the listing, include the ``nosignatures`` option::

          .. autosummary::